mzazon/awesome-cloud-projects/aws/hipaa-compliant-healthcare-analytics/hipaa-compliant-healthcare-analytics.md

 3. **Create Lambda Function for Data Processing**:

    Lambda functions provide serverless compute for processing HealthLake events in real-time.
 This function responds to EventBridge notifications and can perform data validation, transformation, and enrichment operations on incoming healthcare data.
+The serverless architecture automatically scales based on event volume while maintaining cost efficiency through pay-per-invocation pricing.

    ```bash
    # Create Lambda function code for processing